 Nothing could be further from the truth.

 God could not be more clear: we were saved by grace but we were created for the express purpose of doing good works (Ephesians 2:9-10, Matthew 5:16, 1st Timothy 6:18, Hebrews 10:24).
-Those good works include (among other things) living righteously, building the church (body of Christ), providing for the physical needs of the poor, sharing truth, loving the lost, fighting for fairness in an unfair world and helping Christians and non-Christians who need help.
+Those good works include (among other things) living righteously, building the church (body of Christ), providing for the physical needs of the poor, sharing truth, loving the lost, fighting for fairness in an unfair world and helping both Christians and non-Christians who need help.
 Today I want to make a biblical case for good works.
 Not so that we can get saved but because we are saved.
 Christians should do good works because:

 Good works reveal who we are-

 Good works remind us who we belong to and what we are all about-

-Anytime we choose to go above and beyond for someone our good deeds also serve as a reminder to us that we are not called to live for ourselves.
+We all need reminders sometimes and good deeds are the best reminders.
+Anytime we choose to go above and beyond for someone our good deeds remind us that we are not called to live for ourselves.
 Rather, we are called to live beyond ourselves for the glory of God and the good of others.

 Good works point people to a good God-